ManosL/Speaker-Identification-VoxCeleb/README.md

 ## Overview

-In this project I build a Mixed Martial Arts Fight Predictor from the ground up, i.e. from scraping data to evaluating a model.
+In this project I build a simple Speaker Identifier by using kNN.
+Also in the future I will keep there more approaches for this problem.

 ## Manual